jeffhowarth/ee-edu/src/geo-module.md

 __Add module to your READER tray if you want to see the underlying code to any method.__

-The module only hides the data from you if you do not want to see it.
+The module only hides the code from you if you do not want to see it.
 If you would like to look under the hood, I have made the code for the module public and you can add it to the READER tray of the IDE by [__clicking here__](https://code.earthengine.google.com/?accept_repo=users/jhowarth/eePatterns){target=_blank}.

 ---